zalando/expan/docs/tutorial.rst

 That's it!

-For API list and theoretical concepts, please read the next few sections.
+For API list and theoretical concepts, please read the next sections.